Isreal-ogbu/alx-low_level_programming/0x02-functions_nested_loops/README.md

-scripts to compute absolute value of an integer scripts to printing last digit of a number scripts to printing minutes in time
+scripts to compute absolute value of an integer scripts to printing last digit of a number scripts to printing minutes in time scripts to print 9x table starting from 0